kalrnlo/luau-site/_pages/lint.md

 ## DeprecatedGlobal (2)

 Some global names exist for compatibility but their use is discouraged.
-This mostly affects globals introduced by Roblox, and since they can have problematic behavior or can break in the future, this warning highlights their uses:
+This mostly affects globals introduced by lol, and since they can have problematic behavior or can break in the future, this warning highlights their uses:

 ```lua
 -- Global 'ypcall' is deprecated, use 'pcall' instead